mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 4o6 support whereas a legacy client is not aware of being served via a DHCP 4o6 service.
-As the 4o6RA is acting as a DHCP 4o6 client, all prerequisites and configuration that apply to the DHCP client in {{Section 5 of RFC7341}} shall be applied to 4o6RA.
+As the 4o6RA is acting as a DHCP 4o6 client, all prerequisites and configuration that apply to the DHCP client in {{Section 5 of RFC7341}} are also applied to the 4o6RA.

-As 4o6RA takes the role of the client in respect to {{RFC7341}}, it also takes the responsibility for finding a suitable interface, that can be a network interface or another Relay Agent.
+As the 4o6RA takes the role of the client in respect to {{RFC7341}}, it also takes the responsibility for finding a suitable interface; that can be a network interface or another Relay Agent.

 To maintain interoperability with existing DHCPv6 relays and servers, the message format is unchanged from {{RFC8415}}.
-The 4o6RA implements the same message types as a normal DHCPv6 Relay Agent {{Section 6 of RFC7341}}.
+The 4o6RA implements the same message types as a DHCPv6 Relay Agent {{Section 6 of RFC7341}}.

-In this specification, the 4o6RA creates the DHCPV4-QUERY Message and encapsulates the DHCP request message received from the legacy DHCPv4 client.
+However, in this specification, the 4o6RA, instead of the client, creates the DHCPV4-QUERY Message and encapsulates the DHCP request message received from the legacy DHCPv4 client.

 When DHCPV4-RESPONSE Message is received by the 4o6 Relay Agent,